OliynykLab/OliynykLab.github.io/_members/emil-jaffal.md

   linkedin: https://www.linkedin.com/in/emil-jaffal/
 ---

-Hi!
-I'm a PhD student at CUNY in NYC.
-My research interests are pretty broad, but revolve around using computational methods to explore novel materials and chemistries coupled with experimental validation, although I'm a bench chemist at heart.
+Our research focuses the majority of the periodic table and especially rare-earth elements, with every model (if not most) we develop being experimentally validated.
+I was a research chemist for the applications group at ICL.
+I made foam and burned it.
 In my free time I like baking, making new coffee recipes and powerlifting!
+I'm also working on a startup.